Nepal women's national kabaddi team

 The Nepal women's national kabaddi team represents Nepal in women's kabaddi competitions at both national and international levels.
 The team has made significant strides in the sport, showcasing their skill and determination in various tournaments.

 History and achievements

 The team's notable achievements include their historic performance at the 2023 Asian Games, where they secured a bronze medal.
 This achievement marked a significant milestone for Nepalese women's kabaddi, highlighting the team's competitive spirit and prowess.
 During the tournament, the team defeated Bangladesh in the group stage and fought their way to the semi-finals, where they faced India.

 Impact and legacy

-The Nepal National Women's Kabaddi Team's success at the Asian Games has not only brought pride to the nation but also highlighted the growing popularity and potential of women's kabaddi in Nepal.
+The Nepal National Women's Kabaddi Team's success at the Asian Games highlighted the growing popularity and potential of women's kabaddi in Nepal.
 Their achievements continue to inspire and pave the way for future generations of athletes.